WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

   metadata and headers.
 * Explicitly check the response payload's integrity instead of assuming the client did it elsewhere in processing the response.
-* Reject Transfer-Encoding response header.
+* Reject uncached header fields.

 draft-04